Bjerring/Bjerring.github.io/_posts/2019-10-16-the-yield-curve-and-its-components.markdown

 ![loadings](/assets/images/yield_curve/factor loadings.png)

-To appreciate the terms; level, slope and curvature, then it is useful to look at changes in the sign of the principal component loadings in the graph above.
+To get an idea of the terms: level, slope and curvature, it is useful to look at changes in the sign of the principal component loadings in the graph above.
 1. PC1 has the same sign for each maturity, so all rates will move up or down together due to the first principal component (level).
 2. PC2 has one change in sign, so the shorter maturity rates will move in opposite direction to the longer rates due to the second principal component (slope).
 3. PC3 has two changes in sign.
 Here, the shortest and longest maturities move in the same direction, whilst the middle maturities move in the opposite direction (curvature).

 # Practical Applications

-Principal component analysis is especially usefull in the following areas.
+Principal component analysis is especially usefull in the following areas:
 1. Explaining PnL – returns on rates products can be explained using level, slope, curvature and the residual.
 2. Hedging – appropiate portfolio hedging can be determined by neutralising the movements in the first few principal components.
 3. Relative Value Analysis – the richness/cheapness of the curve can be analysed using the residuals of the PCA.
-4. Scenario Analysis – Scenario generation using the three components to evaluate market risk.
+4. Scenario Analysis – scenario generation using the three components to evaluate market risk.

 ## Code